 Humanities Research Awards provide funding for tenured and tenure-track faculty, with 100% appointments in the College of Liberal Arts, whose work falls within the disciplines of the humanities.
 The awards support faculty in their effort to bring a research project already in progress to completion, and the expectation is that the recipient will produce one or more publications and make his or her work known to the academic community through conferences and other venues.
 The award is $5,000 for three consecutive years, for a total of $15,000, to be disbursed by the faculty member’s home department against documented research expenses.
-Ten awards will be granted in spring 2014.
+Ten awards will be granted in July 2015.

-The nomination includes four documents:
+The application includes four documents:

 Application Cover Sheet: Fill in every field of the cover sheet.